The Gaston County Museum is Now Open!

 The museum has implemented new safety and cleaning procedures in line with CDC, state, and county guidelines to safeguard our staff and visitors.
 We look forward to welcoming you back!

-Reserve your slot below, and find answers to frequently asked questions about visting the museum during this time.
+Find answers to frequently asked questions, below, about visting the museum during this time.

 Many of the museum's procedures have changes due to COVID-19.
 We are following the state and county guidelines on safe re-opening procedures for our visiors and can't wait to welcome you back!
 Click below for frequently asked questions about what we are doing to ensure your safety while visiting the museum.